seecode4/seeRepo1/capstone/deploy_docker/README.md

+## Using a LLM with Ollama Api for Triviaqa

 In this project, the [llama3.1 with 8B parameters](https://huggingface.co/meta-llama/Llama-3.1-8B)
 large language models (LLM) is used to answer questions from the [triviaqa](https://github.com/mandarjoshi90/triviaqa) dataset.